 Public service in Ohio is divided into several forms including state, county, municipal and township governments.
-Local Township government addresses issues related to upkeep of public roads, police and fire protection, maintenance of parks, cemeteries and some recreational facilities, and zoning restrictions.
+Local township government addresses issues related to upkeep of public roads, police and fire protection, zoning and maintenance of parks, cemeteries and some recreational facilities.

 These functions of local government are defined by the state legislature and are carried out by local elected officials.
 There are more than 1,300 townships in the state of Ohio.

 Three elected trustees and a fiscal officer direct township government.
 Each official is elected to a four-year term and serves on a part-time basis.
-They are compensated for their service.
+They are compensated for their service based upon salaries set by the State Legislature.
 Elected officials must live in the community and they devote many hours to determining and addessing the needs of citizens.

 Townships do not collect an income tax and instead rely on a portion of property taxes to provide services to residents.
 Townships can create a Joint Economic Development District, a special district within set geographic boundaries in which property taxes can be collected and then shared with a municipal partner through a negotiated agreement (read more about JEDDs).